nagasudhirpulla/taming_python/blog/skills/variable_operations_in_python.md

 # floored division, It will return the integer part of the division operation.
 Example: 10 // 4 = 2 , 15 // 6 = 2
 z = x // y

-# modulo operation, it will return the remainder of the division operation
+# modulo operation, it will return the remainder of the division operation.
+Example 18 % 4 = 2, 13 % 3 = 1
 z = x % y

 # some other equation